pboca/ovs/INSTALL.Windows.md

 * Install the latest Python 2.x from python.org and verify that its path is part of Windows' PATH environment variable.
+You must also have the Python six and pywin32 libraries.

 * You will need at least Visual Studio 2013 (update 4) to compile userspace binaries.
 In addition to that, if you want to compile the kernel module you